CodeEditor: Learning to Edit Source Code with Pre-trained Models

-Following previous studies \cite{chakraborty2021MODIT, tufano2022using}, we conduct experiments on four public code editing datasets.
-We evaluate our \method in three settings, \ie fine-tuning, few-shot, and zero-shot settings.
+Following previous studies \cite{chakraborty2021MODIT, tufano2022using}, we conduct experiments on four public code editing datasets. \changeline{We evaluate our \method in three settings (\ie fine-tuning, few-shot, and zero-shot settings) and employ three widely used metrics, including exact match (EM), CrystalBLEU \cite{eghbali2022crystalbleu}, and edit distance.} Based on experimental results, we summarize four findings.
 (1) In the fine-tuning setting, we train the pre-trained \method with four datasets and evaluate \method on the test data.
-Results show that \method outperforms the SOTA baseline by 15\%, 25.5\%, and 9.4\% and 26.6\% on four datasets.
+In terms of EM, \method outperforms the SOTA baseline by 15\%, 25.5\%, 9.4\%, and 26.6\% on four datasets.
 (2) In the few-shot setting, we sub-sample (\eg 10\%) the datasets, train \method with the limited data, and evaluate \method on the test data. \method still performs substantially better than all baselines, even outperforming baselines that are fine-tuned with all data.
-(3) In the zero-shot setting, we evaluate \method on the test data without fine-tuning.
+(3) In the zero-shot setting, we evaluate \method on the test data without training.
 Results show that \method successfully edits 1,123 programs, while baselines generate none of the correct code on four datasets.
-The above results prove that our pre-training task endows the \method with a strong and practical code editing ability, which further improves the performance and generalization ability of code editing models.
+(4) We further conduct a case study by analyzing successful cases and failed cases of \method.

-Our main contributions are outlined as follows: \begin{itemize} \item We propose a novel pre-training task for code editing that trains a model to edit an auto-rewritten inferior code snippet into the ground truth.
-It further improves the performance and generalization ability of code editing models. \item We produce a large-scale dataset on our pre-training task and pre-train an effective pre-trained code editing model named {\sc CodeEditor}. \item We fine-tune the pre-trained \method with four code editing datasets.
+Our main contributions are outlined as follows: \begin{itemize} \item We propose a novel pre-training task for code editing that trains a model to edit an auto-rewritten mutated program into the ground truth.
+It can improve the performance and generalization ability of code editing models. \item We produce a large-scale dataset on our pre-training task and pre-train an effective pre-trained code editing model named {\sc CodeEditor}. \item We fine-tune the pre-trained \method with four code editing datasets.
 Results show that \method is more effective by outperforming the SOTA baseline by up to 26.6\%. \item We evaluate the pre-trained \method in zero-shot and few-shot settings.
 Results show that \method shows a strong generalization ability in both settings. \end{itemize}

-\textbf{Data Availability.} We open-source our replication package\footnote{https://doi.org/10.5281/zenodo.7110979}, including the datasets and the source code of {\sc CodeEditor}, to facilitate other researchers and practitioners to repeat our work and verify their studies.
+\textbf{Data Availability.} We open-source our replication package\footnote{https://github.com/LJ2lijia/CodeEditor}, including the datasets and the source code of {\sc CodeEditor}, to facilitate other researchers and practitioners to repeat our work and verify their studies.